-- Provide Flood Reduction Information Resources.
+- EHS-4.4.b Review and Inspect Small Dams.
+Maintain permit authority over and continue to oversee construction of dams too small to be regulated by the State or federal government. - EHS-4.5.a Provide Flood Reduction Information Resources.
 Provide private property owners with resources and recommendations for reinforcing development against flooding.

-Advocate for a hierarchy of flood adaptation measures beginning with the most preferred strategies, as follows: 1. nature-based solutions; 2. measures to accommodate flooding, such as reinforced or raised ground level floors; 3. a mix of soft (i.e., nature-based) and hard engineering strategies, 4. strictly hard engineering strategies (i.e., structural stabilization). - Participate in Incentive-Based Programs.
-Continue participation in incentive-based programs such as the Community Rating System, which encourages community floodplain management practices that exceed NFIP minimum requirements, and StormReady, a voluntary NOAA National Weather Service program focusing on community communication and safety skills. - EHS-34.5.c Alert Property Owners.
-Notify owners of property in areas with inundation or flooding potential regarding those hazards when they seek development review or other related County services. - EHS-34.6.a Locate Critical Facilities Safely.
-Amend the Development Code to prohibit placement of public safety structures within tsunami inundation or flood-prone areas.
-Protect and Ensure Continued Operation of Critical Public Facilities.
+Advocate for a hierarchy of flood adaptation measures beginning with the most preferred strategies, as follows: 1. nature-based solutions; 2. measures to accommodate flooding, such as reinforced or raised ground level floors; 3. a mix of soft (i.e., nature-based) and hard engineering strategies, 4. strictly hard engineering strategies (i.e., structural stabilization). - EHS-4.5.b Participate in Incentive-Based Programs.
+Continue participation in incentive-based programs such as the Community Rating System, which encourages community floodplain management practices that exceed NFIP minimum requirements, and StormReady, a voluntary NOAA National Weather Service program focusing on community communication and safety skills. - EHS-4.5.c Alert Property Owners.
+Notify owners of property in areas with inundation or flooding potential regarding those hazards when they seek development review or other related County services. - EHS-4.6.a Protect and Ensure Continued Operation of Critical Public Facilities.
 Locate new essential critical facilities, including hospitals and healthcare facilities, emergency shelters, fire stations, emergency command centers, emergency communications facilities, and utility infrastructure outside tsunami and flood hazard areas.
 If a critical public facility must be located in a tsunami and flood hazard area, ensure the facility is designed to withstand and remain operational under anticipated future flooding conditions.
 Where existing critical public facilities are at risk due to flooding, require on- and off-site flood risk adaptation measures to reduce potential losses.
 Flood risk adaptation measures may include but are not limited to raising electrical and gas systems, installing watertight doors, installing flood shields for windows and entrances, constructing flood barriers or floodwalls, and raising the ground floor of the facility.
 Consider alternate, less hazard prone locations for lost structures and facilities.

 The following table summarizes responsibilities, potential funding priorities, and estimated time frames for proposed implementation programs.
-Program implementation within the estimated time frame6 will be dependent upon the availability of adequate funding and staff resources.
+Program implementation within the estimated time frame will be dependent upon the availability of adequate funding and staff resources.